 |Elephant Show||Sunday & Holiday 10:00|

-There are also facilities for visitors with disability (toilets, wheelchairs, disability-friendly roads).
+There are also facilities for visitors with disabilities (toilets, wheelchairs, disability-friendly roads).
 As for food, there are plenty of food stalls and restaurants inside and just outside the premises.

 How To Get To Gembira Loka Zoo